taektay/ee106/docs/lab4.rst

 Overview
 --------

-In this lab, we are going to learn how to write a Python script to control the Turtlebot3 robot.Specifically, the task is to make the robot move in a square shape using open-loop control
+In this lab, we are going to learn how to write a Python script to control the Turtlebot3 robot.
+Specifically, the task is to make the robot move in a square shape using open-loop control
 (i.e. sending commands only; no feedback).
 The waypoints to visit are [4, 0], [4, 4], [0, 4] and [0, 0].
 In other words, the robot should move forward 4 meters, turn left 90 degrees,